WELCOME TO NORTH PARK FIRE DEPARTMENT

 The North Park Fire Protection District provides fire, rescue, hazard, and emergency medical services to portions of Machesney Park and unincorporated Winnebago County, Illinois.
 The District serves approximately 18,000 residents covering 15 square miles of suburban residential, commercial, and light industrial occupancies.
 The district encompasses approximately two miles of the Rock River along with major thoroughfares such as Interstate 39/90 (the Jane Adams Memorial Tollway) and Illinois Route 251.
 The District includes 6,500 households, 200 commercial structures and six public schools.

-The department responds to an average of 1,500 calls for service each year.
+The department responds to more than 2,300 calls for service each year.

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons